BinaryRealm/healthcare-db/README.md

 ```

-# To create the database in Heroku:
+# To Create the Database in Heroku:

 ``` Bash
 heroku create